lightbits/lightbits.github.io/euler/euler.markdown

-# The space in which rotations are: Getting stuck
+# The space of rotations

 **"If all you have is a hammer, everything looks like a nail."**